-This page’s only purpose is to arm you with info you need to make informed decisions when investing passively in multifamily syndication deals.
-I have hundreds of investors and have had thousands of investor conversations.
+I have hundreds of accredited investors and have had thousands of investor conversations.
 The information below was created based on that experience.

 Knowing Yourself and Your Goals

-Before looking at deals or syndicators, it’s important to know yourself, what type of role you’d like to have in the investment and what your goals are.
-This starts by determining if you want to be passive or active.
+Before looking at apartment deals or general partners, it’s important to know yourself, what type of role you’d like to have in the investment and what your goals are.
+This starts by determining if you want to be a passive or active apartment investor.

 Active vs. Passive Investing

--To determine if passive investing is the ideal strategy for you, answer yes or no to the following seven questions:
+To determine if passive investing is the ideal strategy for you, answer yes or no to the following three questions:

-- Do you want to be involved in a larger apartment deal, but don't have the capital to acquire one by yourself?
+- Do you want to receive the benefits of owning a large apartment building but you don't have the capital and/or expertise to acquire one by yourself?

--The more “yes” responses you provided, the more passively investing in apartment syndications aligns with your investment goals.
+If you answered "yes" to these three questions, passively investing in apartment syndications aligns with your investment goals.

 What is Your Ideal Passive Investment?

 Assuming that passively investing in apartment syndications aligns with your investment goals, the next step is to determine the type of apartment syndication you will invest in.